Local Information Privacy and Its Application to Privacy-Preserving Data Aggregation: Conclusion

 \section{Conclusion}

-In this paper, the notion of local information privacy is proposed.
+In this paper, the notion of local information privacy is proposed and studied.
 As a context-aware privacy notion, it provides a relaxed privacy guarantee than LDP by introducing prior knowledge in the privacy definition while achieving increased utility.
-Combined with an MMSE estimator which also leverages prior knowledge, enhanced gains in utility can be obtained.
-We implement the proposed LIP notion into data aggregation framework and derive the utility privacy tradeoff, which is to minimize the MSE between the function of the collected data and the estimation, while protecting the privacy of the raw data or a private latent variable that is arbitrarily correlated with the collected data.
-We then theoretically compare the proposed LIP framework with those satisfying LDP definition.
-Finally, we use both synthetic and real-world data to show that, the proposed LIP framework provides better utility than LDP, especially when the prior information is more skewed and when the domain size is large.
+We implement the proposed LIP notion into the data aggregation framework and derive the utility-privacy tradeoff, which minimizes the MSE between the input data and the estimation while protecting the privacy of the raw data or a private latent variable that is correlated with the input data.
+We consider different scenarios on the prior availability (uncertainty) and data correlation.
+We also incorporate the encoding methods into the mechanism to mitigate the influence of a large input data domain.
+Finally, we use synthetic and real-world data to demonstrate the impact of data prior, correlation, and data domain, and compare the utility provided by proposed mechanisms to those based on LDP.
+Results show that LIP based mechanisms provide better utility than those based on LDP.